Tristof/SomeMoreTraining/README.md

 # SomeMoreTraining
-Some more Github training to keep up to date and grad missing knowledge
+Some more Github training to keep up to date and grad missing knowledge.